|

 v.
 Lizza (1997) 59 CA4th 1141 (Tiburon view ordinance supports valid police power goal of preserving views and sunlight); Echevarrieta v.
 City of Rancho Palos Verdes (2001) 86 CA4th 472 (ordering appellant to trim trees for neighbor's view did not violate takings clause).

 Remember to ask whether the property in question is located in a planned development or governed by a homeowners' association.
 There may be contractual covenants, conditions and restrictions (CC&R's) regarding trees and views that apply.
 Another complication can arise if solar panels are being blocked, if that is contrary to ordinance or agreement.
+4. Who owns the trees?
+This seems like an obvious question.
+And it

 is certainly a critical piece of information.
 However,